ehsellinger/BIS15W2024_esellinger/lab1/lab1_hw.md

 Make sure to use the formatting conventions of RMarkdown to make your report neat and clean!

 **1. Please complete the [class survey](https://forms.gle/AHHXd3aobaAdkkFg9) if you have not already done so.**
+Done!

 **2. What is the difference between R and RStudio?
 What is GitHub and why is it useful to programmers?**
+R is the base program which R-Studio requires to run.
+R-Studio is much more user friendly and has organizational components that make it easier to use.
+GitHub is a data platform which you can use to upload information and save on the internet.
+You can share this information with others to make your data accessible.

 **3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2021_jledford) repository on GitHub.
 Notice that near the bottom there is a nice, clean description of the repository.
 You want this on your repository!
 It is built by making edits to the `README.md` file using the RMarkdown conventions.
 Edit your repository's `README.md` file so that you have a clean informative description, including your email address.
 Be creative!
 You don't need to just copy mine.
 There are lots of examples online.**